7 Places To Explore At The New Jersey Botanical Garden

 Visit the Bog Pond at the Wildflower Garden

-Surrounding the “Bog Pond,” the Wildflower Garden—with its winding wooded trails and stepping stone bridges—is a picturesque spot to visit with the fam.
+Surrounding the “Bog Pond,” the Wildflower Garden—with its winding wooded trails and stepping stone bridges—is a picturesque spot.
 Your little ones will love testing their balance as they jump onto the stepping stones in this shade garden.
-You’ll see spring ephemerals, Japanese primrose, and flame azaleas in this garden, and if you’re looking for insta-worthy photos, make it a point to go on a sunny day in April and May, prime months for the best and most beautiful blooms.
+You’ll see spring ephemerals, Japanese primrose, and flame azaleas in this garden, and if you’re looking for insta-worthy photos, make it a point to go on a sunny day in April and May, which are prime months for the best and most beautiful blooms.

 New Jersey Botanical Garden